Excelsior2021/calculator/README.md

 AC - ESC key <br>
 CE - Backspace Key <br>
-Sum - Enter Key <br>
+Sum - Enter/Return Key <br>

 You can also use the tab key to navigate the buttons of the calculator.
-By using Tab + Enter, Enter will not evaluate the input until Enter is pressed a second time.
+By using Tab + Enter/Return, Enter/Return will not evaluate the input until Enter/Return is pressed for a second time.